SmartAdvisorOnline

 Live streaming snapshot

 Start with a live check.
-If stream reliability is unstable more broadly, your local setup may not be the only reason YouTube performance feels off.
+If stream reliability is unstable more broadly, your local setup may not be the only reason video performance feels off.

-Without VPN vs with VPN for YouTube Without VPN With VPN ISP throttling detected 4K stream stable No VPN path VPN path
+Without VPN vs with VPN for video Without VPN With VPN ISP throttling detected 4K stream stable No VPN path VPN path

 A VPN is not magic.
-But if the ISP treats YouTube differently from other traffic, a better route can feel like a speed upgrade even though your line itself did not change.
+But if the ISP treats video differently from other traffic, a better route can feel like a speed upgrade even though your line itself did not change.

 Ready to compare stream behaviour.

-Use this as a practical model: if a nearby WireGuard server stabilises YouTube while the direct path stutters, the route matters more than the headline speed.
+Use this as a practical model: if a nearby WireGuard server stabilises video while the direct path stutters, the route matters more than the headline speed.

-The global picture for YouTube is not just about speed.
+The global picture for video is more than about speed.
 It is also about how ads are delivered, where Premium pricing differs, and which nearby routes usually make the most sense for a stable stream.

 Select a mode to view the best target region.